LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Optimizing Clustering Timing and Frequency with Reinforcement Learning to Reduce Overhead

 \subsection{Training RL agent and surrogate model}

-We use the \acrfull{dqn} algorithm to train the \acrshort{rl} agent~\cite{hester2018deep}.
+We use the \acrfull{dqn} algorithm to train the \acrshort{rl} agent~\cite{hesterDeepQlearningDemonstrations2018}.
 This algorithm is inspired by the Q-Learning algorithm, which is a model-free \acrshort{rl} algorithm.
 It mainly comprises deep neural networks to approximate the action-value function, a replay memory to store the agent's experiences, and a target network to stabilize the learning process.
-It updates the state-action value function, also known as the Q-function, using the Bellman equation~\cite{watkins1992q}.
+It updates the state-action value function, also known as the Q-function, using the Bellman equation~\cite{watkinsQlearning1992}.
 The training process of \acrshort{leach-rlc} is summarized in Algorithm~\ref{alg:leach-rlc}.
 The surrogate model to predict the clustering solution is only used during the training process.
 For the evaluation, we use the \acrshort{milp} to generate the new clusters as it provides the optimal solution.

 For training purposes, we set (\(\alpha, \beta, \gamma\)) to ($54.83$, $14.54$, $35.31$), which are the optimal values obtained from the \acrshort{milp} formulation.
 We train the \acrshort{rl} agent with the following parameters: a learning rate of $1e-4$, a discount factor of $0.90$, an exploration rate of $0.8$, a batch size of $128$, and a target network update frequency of $100$.
 The agent is trained for $200k$ time steps.

+It is important to note that online training of the \acrshort{rl} agent is not feasible due to the large number of episodes required, as well as the extensive exploration and parameter tuning involved.
+Such training would be impractical in real-world WSN deployments, where decision intervals typically range from seconds to minutes in some monitoring applications.
+The long operational time required to observe agent learning and adjust parameters makes real-time training infeasible.
+Therefore, we have opted for offline training, which allows us to train the agent in a controlled environment and thoroughly evaluate its performance across various scenarios.
+After training, the agent can be deployed in real-world scenarios, where it can make decisions based on the learned policy.